jd6-37/ps2-textures-downloader/README.md

 This is a companion app for PS2 mod projects like the [NCAA NEXT mod](https://www.ncaanext.com).
 Mods like NCAA NEXT require downloading and keeping up-to-date what is often a very large (multi-GB) pack of replacement texture files.
 These files are how the mod team is able to upscale PS2 games to 4K and, for example, change in the game a football team's uniforms from the game's original visuals to the current real life uniforms.

-Downloading multi-GB zip files and keeping things updated to the most recent version can be a chore.
+For users of the mod, downloading multi-GB zip files and keeping things updated to the most recent version can be a chore.
 That's where this application comes in.
 It is, essentially, two utilities in one:

 1. An INSTALLER for the first-time download and setup
 2. An UPDATER - a download/sync tool for post-installation updates